Copyright © 2016

 Thomas uhmed and ahhed to make it look like he was unsure about the amount.
 Finally after a few minutes he nodded his head and said.

 "Agreed.
-Mister Sharpe will keep the time and you may wish to ask one of your friends to stand with him to verify.
+Mister Grey will keep the time and you may wish to ask one of your friends to stand with him to verify.
 If you are happy then start when ready and we will follow after five minutes."

 "I have one of my men at the five mile mark; you will hand him the flag as you pass so there can be no one to not make the full distance.
 If you are ready Gentlemen?"

-At the five minute mark, Mister Sharpe gave the nod for Thomas and his boys to start.
+At the five minute mark, Mister Grey gave the nod for Thomas and his boys to start.
 They all set the same marching pace as the others and kept to it until they were out of sight of those on the start line.
 Once they were hidden by the hedge rows and the bend in the road, Thomas called for the pace to be increased and they started at their normal pace for the gavotte.

 As they came around the second bend in the road, Thomas saw the Officer's men not far ahead.
 He gave the order for one more double time and then slowed to normal pace as he led his boys past the older men.
 Once in the lead he set the pace back to double time and much to the surprise and worry of the young Officer, Thomas led his boys out of sight before the Officer could react.